MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/delete-a-user.md

 ### Get started

 Since the guided experience walks through the steps to delete a user, here's how to get started.

+#### Use the new admin center to delete a user

+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

 3. Select the user you want to delete, choose **More (...)** > **Delete user**.

+#### Use the old admin center to delete a user

+1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

+3. Select the user you want to delete, and then choose **Delete user**.

 ## User management admin: Delete one or more users from Office 365

  **IMPORTANT**: Don't delete a user's account if you've [converted it to a shared mailbox](../email/create-a-shared-mailbox.md) or if you've set up email forwarding on the account.
 Those functions need the account there.
 If you've converted it to a shared mailbox, you can [Stop paying for the license](#stop-paying-for-the-license) from it so you aren't paying for it.
 If you set up email forwarding, you cannot remove the license.
 Doing so will stop the email forwarding and inactivate the mailbox.

 ::: moniker range="o365-worldwide"

+### Use the new admin center to delete one or more users

+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.